inkarkat/vim-CmdlineSpecialEdits/README.md

                             When executed again on the result: Replace with the alternative approach.

-    CTRL-G y                Yank the current command-line (to the default register).
+    CTRL-G Y                Yank the current command-line to the default register.
+    CTRL-G y{x}             Yank the current command-line into register x.

     CTRL-R CTRL-S           Insert the (single) character under the cursor.
     CTRL-R CTRL-L           Insert the current line (without leading indent and